strace(1) - phpMan

 traced.

-A traced process runs slowly.
+A traced process runs slowly (but check out the --seccomp-bpf option).

 Traced processes which are descended from command may be left running after an interrupt